Broadband installation and activation: How long does it take?

 Full Fibre installation

-If you are switching to full fibre (fibre-to-the-premises), the installation process is slightly more complicated.
+If you are switching to Full Fibre, the installation process is slightly more complicated.
 The engineer will disconnect your old service and will feed the new Full Fibre cable into your home via a new box that will be installed on the outside of your property and a new modem on the inside.
 From the modem, the cable will be connected to your router.
-Full fibre installation can take two to three hours, and you will need to be at home for the engineer to come and do the work – there is no option to self-install full fibre.
+Full Fibre installation can take two to three hours, and you will need to be at home for the engineer to come and do the work – there is no option to self-install Full Fibre unless you already have a Full Fibre line coming into your home.

 Installation waiting times